 The embargo period for the data is established during the planning stage of the project and is counted from the last day of access to the Facility.
 This period is typically 12 months.
 Exceptions to the normal 12 month embargo period can be requested by writing to the ROAR Management Committee with 1) your proposed embargo period, 2) justification for why the embargo extension is required, and 3) an outline plan (with timings) for steps that you need to take prior to release of data.

-If the data cannot be made open access, then the project cannot be grant access through the call for proposals (academic access).
+If the data cannot be made open access, then the project cannot be granted access through the call for proposals (academic access).
 In that case, the user may request access to the Facility through other routes and costing models.

 [From our Guidance for Proposals to access ROAR Facility, Section 5 – Data Policy:

-5.1 All Research Data collected within the Facility, where that access to the Facility has been subsidised through a call for proposals, will be deposited in an open access repository by the Facility, after an embargo period agreed during the Stage Two application. […]
+5.1 All Research Data collected within the Facility, where that access to the Facility has been granted through a call for proposals, will be deposited in an open access repository by the Facility, after an embargo period agreed during the Stage Two application. […]

 5.2 Experiments which cannot be archived in an open access repository, for whatever reason, will not be granted access through a call for proposals.
 Users may request access to the Facility for IP sensitive experiments through other routes and costing models.
 Contact the Facility team (ROAR@imperial.ac.uk) if such access is required.]

 How do I get my reaction risk assessment approved?

 Before being allowed access to the Facility, a detailed Project Plan, a Project Agreement and a Reaction Risk Assessment for the experiment must be completed and approved.
 This is done through LabArchives, our ELN.
 (If you do not have yet a Project Folder in the ROAR electronic notebook, request one by emailing email@example.com).
 Use the Reaction RA template for the risk assessment: copy the template in your project folder, fill it with all required information and, once completed, sign it and specify a ROAR team member as witness.